Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31F-audio-subsystem.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
 1. Open `Start Menu`, find and open `Device Manager`.
 1. Find `Audio inputs and outputs` group and expand it.
 Note the result.

 **Expected result**

 1. `Microphone (Realtek(R) Audio)` and `Speakers (Realtek(R) Audio)`
     should be listed in the `Audio inputs and outputs` group.
 1. Both audio devices should not report any error.

 ### AUD002.001 Audio playback (Ubuntu 20.04)